- Observe Window Safety Year Round

 Observe Window Safety Year Round

-Each year, the Window Safety Task Force of the National Safety Council takes the first full week in April to educate on the importance of practicing window safety year-round.
-National Window Safety Week is designed to increase awareness on helping to prevent accidental window falls and the proper use of windows for emergency escape purposes.
+Each year, the Window Safety Task Force of the National Safety Council takes the first full week in April to educate about the importance of practicing window safety year-round.

-To protect children, the Window Safety Task Force offers the following eight safety tips:
+To protect children, the Window Safety Task Force offers the following tips:

 - When young children are around, keep windows closed and locked.

-- Avoid placing furniture near windows to prevent young children from climbing.
+- Avoid placing furniture near windows to prevent young children from climbing and gaining access to an open window.

 - Don’t allow children to jump on beds or other furniture to help reduce potential falls.